 Casimir Pulaski’s appointment as cavalry commander on September 21, 1777, resulted in a cooperation problem.
 Language barriers (Pulaski spoke next to no English) and differences over tactics also contributed to bad feelings.
 Moylan faced court-martial charges pressed by Pulaski after the Battle of Germantown (Philadelphia) on October 4, 1777.
-Acquitted of charges, Moylan became temporary commander when Pulaski resigned his post in March 1778.
+Acquitted of charges, Moylan became temporary commander when Pulaski resigned in March 1778.
 Meanwhile, Moylan spent the winter of 1777-78 at Valley Forge.

 Moylan saw action in 1779 on the Hudson River and Connecticut.
 In 1780 he accompanied General Anthony Wayne on the expedition to Bull’s Ferry, New Jersey, and later served in the southern campaign.
 Moylan served until the close of the war and, before his retirement, gained a commission to brigadier general.